cubisttriangle/docker_tools/rpi-pico/README.md

 To debug, watch the system log with: `journalctl -f`

+## Building for your board
+The pico-sdk supports many [board layouts](https://github.com/raspberrypi/pico-sdk/tree/master/src/boards/include/boards).
+If you're not using the Raspberry Pi Pico, you may need to export the `PICO_BOARD` environment variable before running cmake and including the `pico-sdk`.
+For example, if you are using the Sparkfun Pro Micro RP2040 board, do `export PICO_BOARD="sparkfun_promicro"`.
+This lets the `pico-sdk` know you want to use the board definitions supplie in [sparkfun_promicro.h](https://github.com/raspberrypi/pico-sdk/blob/master/src/boards/include/boards/sparkfun_promicro.h).

 ## Loading a program
 After mounting the pico, you can load a new program by copying: